liaoherui/GDmicro/README.md

     -t, --train_mode              If set to 1, then will apply k-fold cross validation to all input datasets.
 This mode can only be used when input datasets all have labels and set as "train" in input file. (default: 0)
     -d, --disease                 The name of disease.
-    -k, --kneighbor               The number of neighborhoods in the knn graph. (default: 5) -e, --apply_node              If set to 1, then will apply node importance calculation, which may take a long time. (default: not use).
+    -k, --kneighbor               The number of neighborhoods in the knn graph. (default: 5) -b, --batchsize               The batch size during the training process.
+Should be set to 1 if there is only one test sample. (default: 64)
+    -e, --apply_node              If set to 1, then will apply node importance calculation, which may take a long time. (default: not use).
     -n, --node_num                How many nodes will be output during the node importance calculation process. (default:20) -f, --feature_num             How many features (top x features) will be analyzed during the feature contribution score calculation process. (default: x=10)
     -c, --cvfold                  The value of k in k-fold cross validation. (default: 10).
     -s, --randomseed              The random seed. (default: not use) -a, --domain_adapt            Whether apply domain adaptation to the test dataset.
 If set to 0, then will use cross-entropy loss rather than domain adaptation loss. (default: use).
+    -r, --run_fi                  Whether run feature importance calculation process.
+If set to 0, then will not calculate the feature importance and contribution score. (default: 1)
     -o, --outdir                  Output directory of test results.
 (Default: GDmicro_res).
   ```